 Back pain due to inflammation usually begins gradually when a person is 40 or younger.
 People have stiffness in the morning that is relieved by movement.

-People typically have symptoms for about 3 months before they see a doctor.
+People typically have symptoms for about 3 months or longer before they see a doctor.

 Treatment of ankylosing spondylitis is focused on

 Nonsteroidal anti-inflammatory drugs (NSAIDs) can reduce pain and inflammation, thus enabling people to do important exercises to retain posture, including stretching and deep breathing.

 In some people, sulfasalazine or methotrexate may help relieve the pain in joints other than those of the back.
 The tumor necrosis factor inhibitors etanercept, adalimumab, infliximab, golimumab, and certolizumab pegol effectively relieve back pain and inflammation.
 Secukinumab, an interleukin-17A receptor antagonist, can also reduce inflammation and joint symptoms.